Ikechukwu-Miracle/alx-low_level_programming/0x0A-argc_argv/README.md

 *2. The best argument against democracy is a five-minute conversation with the average voter* prints all arguments passed to it.
 *3. Neither irony nor sarcasm is argument* multiplies arguments passed to it *4.
-To infinity and beyond* adds and prints the sum of the arguments
+To infinity and beyond* adds and prints the sum of the arguments *4.
+To infinity and beyond* This adds the integer arguments